Faddi786/PFEPL-Drone-Battery-System/README.md

 4. Secure Access:

   o	Role-based access to ensure only authorized personnel can manage resources or generate reports.
 ________________________________________
 🚀 How It Works

 1. Data Collection:

     o	Data is submitted by surveyors via the Android app using Start Form and End Form.

-	Start Form: Project name, drone ID, battery ID, and start voltage.

-	End Form: End voltage, total flight time, and total flight area.

-2. Data Processing:

-o	The admin panel aggregates and organizes data from multiple flights, drones, and projects.

-3. Report Generation:
+2. Report Generation:

     o	Admins can create custom reports filtered by specific criteria (date, project, drone, etc.).

-o	Reports are available in downloadable formats for sharing and analysis.
 ________________________________________
 🛠️ Technologies Used